Magnify-Cash/nfty-to-mag-backend/README.md

 Updates transaction status to `BLOCKED`
 - After `blocking` executes withdraw process in `destination` network.
 - When withdrawal is finished mark the transaction as `COMPLETED` status.
-- Stuck bridging transaction will refund automatically by back-end, or can be refund manually by calling bridge contract.
+- Stuck transaction will can be refunded by admin or user itself.
 In that case transaction status will be changed to `REFUNDED`.

 In order to operate with networks and send transactions, back-end requires RPC for `source` and `destination` networks.
 Each bridge instance also requires accounts in each network (private keys in .env).
 We call this accounts Admin.